marco-mania/kf6-servicemenus-pdftools/README.md

 Enhance your workflow with KDE service menus specifically designed for PDF file processing.

-This project is a Plasma 6 port of **kde-service-menu-pdf Version 2.3**,
+This project is an unofficial Plasma 6 port of **kde-service-menu-pdf Version 2.3**,
 Copyright (C) 2018-2019 Giuseppe Benigno (<giuseppe.benigno@gmail.com>), GPL-3.0+.

 ---